filecoin-project/specs/definitions.md

 Security Parameter.
 Polling time is the time between two online PoReps in a PoSt proof.

+#### Power

+See `Power Fraction`.

 #### Power Fraction

-A miner's `Power Fraction` is the ratio of their committed storage over Filecoin's committed storage.
+A miner's `Power Fraction` or `Power` is the ratio of their committed storage over Filecoin's committed storage.
 It is used in leader election.

 ####  Power table